-The Board of Governance regularly reviews the effectiveness of its meetings and has implemented changes to the format of meetings in order facilitate more strategic discussion.
+The Board regularly reviews the skills, contribution and attendance of members through the Governance Review and Search Committee.
+The Board of Governors carries out annual individual Governor self-assessment and annual committee self-assessment.
+The Board regularly reviews the effectiveness of its meetings and has implemented changes to the format of meetings in order facilitate more strategic discussion.